 - Feeling restless, edgy, or wound-up

-- Ongoing, intrusive worry that’s exaggerated compared to the object of concern
+- Ongoing rumination or worry that’s exaggerated compared to the object of concern

 - Trouble staying focused or difficulty concentrating

 - Indecision or paralysis when it comes to decision making

 - Not being able to stop worrying or put down a particular concern